anthonyalmarza/chalk/README.md

 chalk
 =====

-A Light-weight python package for terminal output in color
+***A Light-weight python package for terminal output in color***

+*"Color printing so easy, makes you wanna smack yo' momma."*

+Installation:

+    pip install pychalk

 In Module Usage: